 Methods of Removal & Procedure

 Cryosurgery, or freezing, is an alternate removal method offered by some clinics.
 The most common approach to cryosurgery is to use liquid nitrogen to freeze and destroy the targeted area.
 Liquid nitrogen may be administered as a spray, or by dipping a cotton swab into the liquid nitrogen and applying it to the mole.
-This procedure may be performed multiple times to completely treat the area and prevent the mole from returning.
+This procedure may be performed multiple times to completely treat the area and prevent it from returning.
 After treatment, a blister typically forms.
 Once the area has healed, there may be some changes in skin pigmentation that become less noticeable over time.

-Surgical removal of moles is the preferred method due to the possibility of misdiagnosing a cancerous mole as benign.
+Surgical removal is the preferred method due to the possibility of misdiagnosing a cancerous mole as benign.
 In situations where a mole is suspected or known to be malignant, surgical removal is the only method available that prevents damage to the tissue sample so it can be biopsied.

 Benefits and Risks of Removal